qiulinlx/pullltest/README.md

 Hey this is Coşkun.
 I also had some issues with authentification, but now I think I figured it out.

 Hi!
 This is Lerusha.
 Everything worked perfectly - using conda to install GitHub CLI seems to have worked :)

+Hi this is Jordan!
+All sorted after some help from my class mates.